timamus/linux-mint-install-apps/README.md

 sudo update-grub
 ```

+`video=efifb:nobgrt` - parameter to prevent the display of the UEFI vendor logo

 To find out which driver you are using you can use the following command: `lspci -k | grep -EA3 'VGA|3D|Display'`

 Run the script below to determine the screen resolution and update the grub file, if necessary: